islaytitans/alien/docs/src/characters/vicky.md

 | Heavy Machinary 0 (+2) | Mobility 2 (+4) | Survival 0 (+4) | Manipulation 1 (+4) |
 | Stamina 0 (+2) | Piloting 0 (+4) | Comtech 3 (+4) | Medical Aid 2 (+4) |

-## Talent
-- Analysis
+## Talent - Analysis
+- Roll Observation to gain insight into strange or unknown items or creatures.
+Ask a question for every 6 rolled
+- A successful roll (at least one 6) also reduces the Stress level of nearby players by 1
+- A failled roll increases the Stress level of nearby players by 1

 ## Gear
 - Medkit
-    - Can be used to heal someone or yourself
+    - Can be used to heal someone or yourself (every 6 heals 1 health)
     - Medical Aid +2
     - Can only be used once